Eduardo-751/HackerRank/README.md

 ## HackerRank Solutions

-This repository contains my solutions to various coding challenges and problems from HackerRank.
-Each problem is solved using different programming languages, including C, C# and Java.
+solutions to HackerRank practice problems using C, C# and Java.

 ## Problems Solved